After-sales, Afterthought?

 When After-sales Becomes a Logistics Problem

-The result is rarely failure, it’s performance that’s adequate and therefore easier to ignore.
+This changes organisational behaviour, as the average becomes the benchmark.
+Outliers are tolerated, creating a subtle but damaging shift.
+While the result is rarely failure, it’s performance that’s adequate and therefore easier to ignore.

 Leadership Distance and the Comfort of Predictability

 For leaders conditioned to manage what can be forecast, after-sales can feel decidedly messy.
-The rhythm of after-sales is reactive, not predictive - and what I call the ‘soft and fluffy’ elements can feel alien to leaders steeped in financial orthodoxy.
+The rhythm of after-sales is reactive, not predictive - and what I call the ‘soft and fluffy’ elements can feel alien to leaders steeped in OEM and/or financial orthodoxy.
 As a result, after-sales often sits further from the executive agenda than leaders would publicly admit.

 Where the Margin Really Lives

-The shift from product sales to monetised availability and performance changes what matters operationally.
+The same pattern appears in less obvious places.
+The shift from product sales to monetised availability and performance, changes what matters operationally.
 Pricing sophistication, customer usage insight, responsiveness, and trust become central.
-Yet many organisations still manage after-sales with the same mindset they apply to internal cost centres.
+Yet I see many organisations still managing after-sales with an OEM mindset and the same one they apply to internal cost centres.

 Inventory as a Truth Test